-E/U In the context of mater appropriate to the A le specification, candidate characteristically: a show some underst In to app app app app app app app app app ap Assessment objective z Assessment objective 3 In the context of materials appropriate to the A level specification, candidates characteristically: In the context of materials appropriate to the A level specification, candidates characteristically: In the context of grammar and syntax listed in the A level specification, candidates characteristically: Spoken us but may of with more language show some understanding of spoken usually concrete language, but may experience difficulty with more complex and abstract language a show some understanding of a range of written texts, usually straightforward, but may experience difficulty with more complex and abstract language b unders points points understand some of the main points and details, including basic points of view b understand some of the main points and details, including basic points of view b demonstrate a very limited ability to manipulate language correctly when required. c demonstrai infer mean to the task demonstrate a limited ability to infer meaning, where appropriate, to the task c demonstrate a limited ability to infer meaning, where appropriate, to the task d are able informat meaning are able to convey the basic information when transferring meaning d are able to convey the basic information when transferring meaning e may bo and th confine Their t may bo langua may be hesitant in their response and their fluency is mostly confined to pre-learnt material.
+Assessment objective 1 Assessment objective 2 Assessment objective 3 E/U boundary performance descriptions In the context of materials appropriate to the A level specification, candidates characteristically: In the context of materials appropriate to the A level specification, candidates characteristically: In the context of grammar and syntax listed in the A level specification, candidates characteristically: a show some understanding of spoken usually concrete language, but may experience difficulty with more complex and abstract language a show some understanding of a range of written texts, usually straightforward, but may experience difficulty with more complex and abstract language b understand some of the main points and details, including basic points of view b understand some of the main points and details, including basic points of view b demonstrate a very limited ability to manipulate language correctly when required. demonstrate a limited ability to infer meaning, where appropriate, to the task demonstrate a limited ability to infer meaning, where appropriate, to the task d are able to convey the basic information when transferring meaning d are able to convey the basic information when transferring meaning e may be hesitant in their response and their fluency is mostly confined to pre-learnt material.
 Their target language performance may be influenced by their first language (speaking) e may be hesitant in their response and their fluency is mostly confined to pre-learnt material.
-Their target language performance may be influenced by their first language (speaking) f may ha comminiform inform and ex view ir set, are the required appropriate the comminister. may have some difficulty communicating factual information, narrative events and expressing basic points of view in response to the task set, and do not always address the requirements of the task appropriately (writing) f may have some difficulty communicating factual information, narrative events and expressing basic points of view in response to the task set and do not always address the requirements of the task appropriately g show s organi approp show some ability of structure and organise their response, where appropriate. g show some ability of structure and organise their response, where appropriate.
+Their target language performance may be influenced by their first language (speaking) f may have some difficulty communicating factual information, narrative events and expressing basic points of view in response to the task set, and do not always address the requirements of the task appropriately (writing) f may have some difficulty communicating factual information, narrative events and expressing basic points of view in response to the task set and do not always address the requirements of the task appropriately g show some ability of structure and organise their response, where appropriate. g show some ability of structure and organise their response, where appropriate.